Learning a Stable Dynamic System with a Lyapunov Energy Function for Demonstratives Using Neural Networks: The Proposed Approach

+where $\odot$ denotes Hadamard product, the neural network $m_{1}(\cdot)$ in this paper utilizes the $\mathrm{PReLU}$ activation function and does not incorporate bias in any of its layers, the neural network $m_{2}(\cdot)$ employs the $\mathrm{Softplus}$ activation function and does not include bias in the final layer.
 Consequently, the proposed algorithm involves three neural networks: $m_{1}(\cdot)$, $m_{2}(\cdot)$, and $n(\cdot)$.
-And in this paper, all the neural networks are configured with three layers, and each layer of $m_{1}(\cdot)$ and $n(\cdot)$ comprises 20 neurons, while of $m_{2}(\cdot)$ comprises 40 neurons in this paper.
+The neural network $n(\cdot)$ employs the $\mathrm{Softplus}$ activation function, all the neural networks are configured with three layers in this paper.